Please note new versions of ISO 27001 and ISO 27002 have now been published.

 With the plan in place, it’s time to determine which continual improvement methodology to use.

-You can use any model as long as the requirements and processes are clearly defined, implemented correctly, and reviewed and improved regularly.
+You can use any model provided the requirements and processes are clearly defined, implemented correctly, and reviewed and improved regularly.

 This doesn’t need to be detailed; it simply needs to outline what your implementation team wants to achieve and how they plan to do it.